jacoby149/web10/README.md

 Step 5 : Make copies of the run_example and dev_example folders respectively called run and dev.

-Step 6 : in run.sh, change the variables to your google cloud stuff instead of mine.

-Step 7 : in the powershell, or shell, type ./run.sh

-Step 8 : In google cloud Kubernetes, open the ports on the containers so they are accessible via web.

-Step 9 : get a free domain name from [www.freenom.com]

-Step 10 : move the domain name over to cloudflare.com

-Step 11 : set A names for the domain

-* api.domain => IP of api service
-* auth.domain => IP of auth service
-* ... => IP of ... service

-Step 12 : in settings.py, set the domain names to their respective

 ......
 TO BE CONTINUED

 ## features